rtgodwin/rtgodwin.github.io/_docs/prep.md

 - Dozen guards
 - 3 loyal Zhentarim
 - Won't let characters near (but they can try to spy): "You working for the Zhentarim?
 Xanathar guild?
 What are you scum fighting about?"

+Dock ward isn't safe.

+> Tall, densely packed tenements leave most of the neighborhood in shadow at ground level.
+Most of the streetlamps have had their glass smashed and their candles stolen, and the smells of salt air and excrement linger as you pass by rows of run-down buildings.
+You get to a street corner (I think Tiddles knows his way around the city already.)
+One nearby shop stands out from the others.
+It has a deep purple facade, and in its window hangs a stuffed beholder.
+Above the door hangs a sign whose elaborate letters spell out “Old Xoblob Shop.”

+Decide to go into the shop or continue.

+> A cloud of lavender-scented purple smoke trails out of the shop’s door as you peer inside.
+Every wall is painted purple, and every dusty knickknack on the shelves is dyed a deep violet.
+The hairless old gnome sitting cross-legged on the counter wears plum-colored robes.
+His cheeks are decorated with nine purple face-painted eyes.

+>The gnome lowers a pipe and exhales a cloud of lavender smoke before raising a hand.
+“Hail and well met!
+Come browse the shelves of the most curious curiosity shop in the world!”